aspose-cells/Aspose.Cells-Products/cells/en/python-java/merger/merge-mht-to-xlsb/_index.md

 The following example demonstrates how to merge MHT to XLSB in Python.
 {{% blocks/products/pf/agp/text %}}

 Follow the easy steps to merge MHT to XLSB.
 Upload your files, call Workbook.Combine method for merging files, and then save it to XLSB file.
 If you develop code in Python, this will be simpler than it sounds.
-See {{platform} example that merges MHT to XLSB.
+See Python example that merges MHT to XLSB.

 {{% /blocks/products/pf/agp/text %}}